Types of software development contracts

 A Fixed Price contract determines the price of a certain amount of work, regardless of the actual cost of implementation.
 It can provide financial incentives for achieving specific project goals.
 There are several variations:

 Risks for the customer: changes to the product requirements in the process of its development can be complex in particular and make things more complicated in general.
-Such conditions do not suit the development of non-standard software and complex systems.
+Such conditions do not suit the development of non-standard software and sophisticated systems.

 - The contractor includes possible risks into the costs as a precautionary measure